jundalisay/superbnetlify/content/en/faq.md

 {{< /l >}}

 {{< r ava="Boomer" >}}
 What makes you so absolutely sure that you know the nature of the universe?
 What is your qualification?
+I have a PhD from a top Western unviersity.
 {{< /r >}}

 {{< l ava="Superphysics" >}}